-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here).
-New Hampshire does not specify a deadline to apply for ballots by mail.
-We recommend you apply at least 30 days before the election.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) by November 5th.
+Then, when you complete your absentee ballot, it must be received by election day.

 Whether it’s in person or by mail, you’ll need to give an excuse to vote by absentee ballot.
 Info here on what qualifies.